bnguyensn/directbot/README.md

 - Move NOOP API calls and Paper.js path initializations out to a web worker
 - Add pipe configuration functionality
 - Improve view resize experience
+- Clear the screen on fewer / more pipes depending on screen size